A predator-prey model with age-structured role reversal: Model development

 \subsection{The Kermack-McKendrick Renewal Equation}

 The dynamics of an age-structured population are described by the classical \emph{Kermack-McKendrick Renewal Equation} (KMRE) (\cite{PerthameTransport}, Section 3.1)

-Here, the independent variables $t$ and $\tau$ represent time and age respectively, $u(t,\tau)$ is the age density, and $\mu(\tau)$ and $B(\tau)$ are the death and birth rate functions respectively.
+Here, the independent variables $t$ and $\tau$ represent time and age, respectively; $u(t,\tau)$ is the age density, and $\mu(\tau)$ and $B(\tau)$ are the death and birth rate functions, respectively.
 The age of the generation born at time $t_0$ is $\tau = t - t_0$.
-Hence,

-The KMRE can be understood as follows.
-Let $t$ be the current time.
-The size of the generation born within the time interval $\Delta t$ around time $t_0 < t$ is $u(t,t-t_0)\Delta t + O(\Delta t^2)$.
-The total time derivative of the generation size is

-Dividing \eqref{eq:deriveKMRE} by $\Delta t$ and taking the limit $ \Delta t\rightarrow 0$ we obtain the left-hand side of \eqref{eq:KMRE}.
-Therefore, KMRE says that the age density of any generation decreases at the age-dependent rate $\mu(\tau)$.
+KMRE says that the age density of any generation decreases at the age-dependent rate $\mu(\tau)$.

 The initial age density of the predator population, $u_0(\tau)$, is bounded and integrable.
 Furthermore, the birth and death rate functions are bounded and satisfy the condition